eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 ```

 The `if` and `case` statements are a special case, because of rules 3 and 4,
 respectively.
-Here we hace to check that variables defined outside the statement
+Here we have to check that variables defined outside the statement
 are used consistently inside the statement.
 Essentially, we run the linearity
 checker "in parallel" for each branch, and then check that the state table at
 the each of each branch is identical: